vivrii/Autohotkey/README.md

 This shortcut is used to pin (up) / unpin (down) a window.
 It increments/decrements pin level (unpinned -> window pinned -> app pinned)

+## Win + [1-9, 0]
+This shortcut will immediately switch to the desktop at an index represented by the number pressed.
+Uses the key order so 1 == index 0 and 0 == index 10.

 ## On WM_DISPLAYCHANGE

 ### monitor count changed to be 1: